Coarsening transitions of wet liquid foams under microgravity conditions: Conclusion

-At liquid fractions below $25\%$, the observed coarsening rates agree rather well with previous models, the differences may be due to the contribution of the surfactant monolayers to film permeability, to non equilibrium films with enhanced thickness or to the mean field approximations used in the models.
-At liquid fractions larger than $25\%$ and in particular near $\phi_{rcp}$ the coarsening rates are much larger than predicted by coarsening models where only gas transfer through films is considered.
-This could have been due to gas transfer through bulk liquid whose importance is expected to increase with $\phi$, but such a contribution is ruled out by the coarsening exponent of 1/2 that we observe up to $39\%$ and which is characteristic of gas transfer through films.
-We attribute these features at least partially to a weak attractive interaction between the bubbles which we evidenced in dedicated ground based experiments.
-Adhesion is expected to enhance contact film areas for $\phi < \phi_{rcp}$ and give rise to a loose gel-like network of bubbles connected by contact films at $\phi > \phi_{rcp}$, observable only in the absence of gravity.
+At liquid fractions below $25\%$, the observed coarsening rates agree approximately with previous models, the differences may be due to the contribution of the surfactant monolayers to film permeability, to non equilibrium films with enhanced thickness or to the mean field approximations used in the models.
+At liquid fractions larger than $25\%$ and in particular near $\phi_{\text{rcp}}$ the coarsening rates are much larger than predicted by coarsening models where only gas transfer through films is considered.
+This cannot be due to gas transfer through bulk liquid whose importance is expected to increase with $\phi$, because such a contribution would be inconsistent with the coarsening exponent of 1/2 that we observe up to $39\%$ and which is characteristic of gas transfer through films.
+We attribute these features at least partially to a weak attractive interaction between the bubbles, which we evidenced in dedicated ground based experiments.
+Adhesion is expected to enhance contact film areas for $\phi < \phi_{\text{rcp}}$ and to give rise to a loose gel-like network of bubbles connected by contact films at $\phi > \phi_{\text{rcp}}$, observable only in the absence of gravity.
 The sharp transition to Ostwald ripening behavior at $\phi\approx\phi^*$ and the prefactor of the coarsening law in this latter regime which is much larger than predicted by most theories call for further investigations.
 Experiments with systems with adhesive forces larger than in our present samples are planned in future ISS experiments to take place in 2023.
 Numerical modeling is also under way to account for the new observed features.